 Hak-soon Kim filed a lawsuit with Tokyo District Court in 1991 alleging that she was taken away and forced to serve for Japanese soldiers.
 However she stated in her press interview and also wrote in her affidavit that gMy family was poor.
 My mother sold me to a Kisaeng House for 40 yen when I was 14-years-old.h Surely, some activists took advantage on her ignorance for their own ends.

 As daughters can be sold for prostitution, there were many kidnappers during the Annexation Period of Korea, and local police (consists of both Japanese and Koreans) made efforts to crack down on them as newspapers of the days amply illustrate the situation.

 - Concealing Inconvenient Part of Document

-The Northeast Asian History Foundation, a South Korean organization sponsored by the Ministry of Gender Equality & Family, has delivered the following leaflet in many international conferences such as those held by UN.
-It is page 21 of the booklet titled "Truth of the Japanese Military Comfort Women."
-(See the left image)
+The Northeast Asian History Foundation, a South Korean organization sponsored by the Ministry of Gender Equality & Family, delivered leaflets in many international conferences such as those held by UN.
+One of such leaflets is page 21 of the booklet titled "Truth of the Japanese Military Comfort Women."

-The leaflet can be seen at the E-museum of the Japanese Military Sexual Slavery, Section 2 Comfort Women or Sex Slaves.
+The same leaflet is displayed at "the E-museum of the Japanese Military Sexual Slavery, Section 2 Comfort Women or Sex Slaves?"
+(Click the image below««)

 With closer look, you see a part of the document is covered by a photo.
 The document is U.S. Army Report India-Burma Theater APO689 mentioned above.
-(See the right and below images)
+(See the following images)

-The concealed part contains the words; "A comfort girl is nothing more than a prostitute or professional camp follower."
+The concealed part contains the wording; "A comfort girl is nothing more than a prostitute or professional camp follower."

 |To the top of this page|